AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

  <tbody>
   <tr>
    <td><strong>Object</strong></td>
    <td> <p>The Workfront database object of the filter.
-For information about what objects are reportable in Workfront, see <a href="../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>. </p> <p>For example, projects, tasks, issues, users, documents can be the object of a filter. </p> </td>
+For information about what objects are reportable in Workfront, see <a href="../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Adobe Workfront objects overview</a>. </p> <p>For example, projects, tasks, issues, users, documents can be the object of a filter. </p> </td>
   </tr>
   <tr>
    <td><strong>Field</strong></td>